Alumni Network for Ex-Prisoners

 Why become a member of our community?

 Your experience and expertise are important to us to help influence change, improve prison education and understand the impact learning has on people’s lives.
 The experience of former learners provide real-life examples and knowledge which helps us improve as an organisation and to inspire future learners.
-Ultimately, your story can help frames the public’s perception of prisoners, rehabilitation and the importance of prison education.
+Ultimately, your story can help frame the public’s perception of prisoners, rehabilitation and the importance of prison education.

 Being part of the alumni network is flexible; you can choose which parts of our alumni group you take part in, depending on your interests and availability.
 You will be invited to our annual summer party and have access to our signposting service, regular opportunities email and Facebook group.